 Pursuant to the IPO on March 15, 2021, the Company sold 12,000,000 Public Units at a purchase price of \$10.00 per Public Unit.
 Each Public Unit consists of (i) one Public Subunit, which consists of one Public Share and one-quarter of one Public Warrant, and (ii) one-quarter of one Public Warrant.
 Each whole warrant entitles the holder to purchase one share of common stock at a price of \$11.50 per share.
-Each whole warrant will become exercisable 30 days after the completion of an initial Business Combination and will expire on the fifth anniversary of the completion of an initial Business Combination, or earlier upon redemption or liquidation.
+Each whole warrant will become exercisable 30 days after the completion of an initial Business Combination and will expire on the fifth anniversary of the completion of an initial Business Combination.